EnzoBuscaglia/buda_task_api/README.md

 docker-compose up --build -d
 ```

-Create user by running in Docker container shell:
+Create user by running in Docker container shell (not necessary to hit the API):

 ```docker
 python manage.py createsuperuser